kosmonowt/food-koop/README.md

 * Email to user and member when order was sent as well as wenn order arrived
 	* Do not inform change-applying user
 * CHECK findOr404 in controller
+* BUG: Uncaught TypeError: undefined is not a function

 ### Users
 * Edit User Group Settings needs update